What happens when you call for psychotherapy or psychoanalysis or evaluation?

 Also, you may have questions for me.
 Often, people are interested in learning something about my professional background.
 You may know that I am a Training and Supervising Analyst and a Board Certified Psychoanalyst.
 However, you may want to know a bit about me.
 Most importantly, you will wish to know whether I have the expertise to help you.

 Sometimes people are calling to seek out information about my fees and their insurance.
 When you call, feel free to ask me about my fees.
 Regarding insurance, I am an out-of-network provider, this means people pay me, directly, and file for reimbursement with their health insurance company.
-Therefore, if you planning to use your out-of-network insurance benefit, it’s a good idea to reach out to your insurance company to clarify the nature of your benefits.
+Therefore, if you planning to use your out-of-network insurance, it’s a good idea to reach out to your insurance company to clarify the nature of your benefits.

 More about what happens during the first session